List of Courage the Cowardly Dog characters: The Clutching Foot

-The Clutching FootVoiced by Paul SchoefflerThe Clutching Foot is a strange foot fungus that Eustace had gotten and mutated into a self-aware being.
+The Clutching Foot is a foot fungus that Eustace contracts before mutating into a sentient being.
 It resembles a giant purple left foot with heads for toes and acts as if it were a stereotypical criminal mob, with the big toe as the kingpin, and the smaller toes as his goons.
+It orders Courage to carry out crimes during the episode.
+It is later defeated when Courage licks it after researching and finding that its main weakness is dog saliva.